astralfrontier-itch-io/astral-comics/rules/rules.md

 ## Resolving Combat

+Every Page, the GM will determine starting **Danger** by rolling 2d6.
+If anyone was taken out in the previous Page, roll 1d6 instead.
+Any time you roll an ability, no level (your level or the opposed level) can exceed the current Danger.

 Every Page, everyone declares which Panels they'll be in.
 Declare in order of highest STUN to lowest STUN.
 For ties, declare in any order you want.
 Players can pre-negotiate positioning between themselves and/or with the GM before committing to an order, but please don't waste a lot of time doing this.

-You can add yourself to up to 3 Panels for free.
-You can spend 3 END per extra Panel to appear in more.
+You can add yourself to up to 3 Panels.

 Any Panels without occupants will be filled with Establishing Shots by the GM, which can set up Scene Complications or otherwise advance the story.

 If you aren't in a Panel, you can't act, but you also can't be acted upon.

-If you are in a Panel, but don't take any mechanical action (e.g. attacking or defending), you can narrate a **Reaction Shot** to the ongoing situation, and regain 3 END.
+If you are in a Panel, but don't take any mechanical action (e.g. attacking or defending), you can narrate a **Reaction Shot** to the ongoing situation, and increase the Danger by 1-3 (your choice).

 Once everyone is placed, play through panel by panel.
 Resolve actions in the order of lowest STUN to highest STUN.